 Light vs. Dark & Others

 It may seem odd but light molasses contains more sugar than dark molasses.
-For this reason, dark molasses is preferred and this applies to your dog as well.
-However, even the dark kind may not be pure.
-Be sure to avoid feeding the light variety as well as anything that’s been sulphured.
+So, dark molasses is preferred for your dog.
+But even the dark kind may not be pure.
+Be sure to avoid feeding the light variety and anything that’s been sulphured.
 For this reason, Blackstrap is usually the best and safest option.

 As a Natural Cure

-Sometimes the simplest and most natural remedies prove to be very effective for our pet dogs.
-Molasses, including the Blackstrap variety, has a long history of treating ailments relevant to both dogs and humans.
-The combination of minerals and other nutrients are difficult to top and there are many applications for its use.
+Sometimes the simplest and most natural remedies are very effective for dogs.
+Molasses, including the Blackstrap variety, has a history of treating ailments relevant to both dogs and humans.
+The combination of minerals and other nutrients are difficult to top and there are many useful applications.

 Molasses is used to treat dogs for arthritis and other joint-related problems.
-Some have even used it, successfully, for fighting tumors.
+It may even fight tumors.
 Other benefits include energy enhancement, improvement of the immune system, help with osteoporosis and even improvement in heart-related problems.
 Surely, lots of pet dogs can use help in these particular areas.

 Other Health Benefits